 Methods | #gutlebendigital

-#gutlebendigital uses proven methods from futures studies and organizational development to make the collective intelligence of the participants visible and to connect them with each other.
-The key question of the overall process is: How can we design digitalization in such a way that it has the most positive effect on people’s quality of life as much as possible?
+#gutlebendigital uses proven methods from futurology and organizational development to make the collective intelligence of the participants visible and to connect them with each other.
+The key question of the process is: How can we design digitalization in such a way that it has the most positive effect on people’s quality of life?
 The entire procedure is described in this report (in German, updated version of September 2019).

 The 1,200 answers to the 4 questions of the first dialogue phase of #gutlebendigital were structured with the help of 10 topics from the quality of life discourse.
 In addition, two basic topics became visible from the answers.
 In 11 of these 12 topics

 - the picture of the desirable - consciously positively formulated - future was worked out,